 - Fit each plant to a liner and place in the basket on top of the Styrofoam.
 I constructed two different levels of Styrofoam pieces to vary the height of the plants.

-- Prep the tin pinch pots by inverting one pot onto a third of a block of Oasis.
-Shave off the excess and secure with Oasis tape.
+- Prep the tin pinch pots by inverting one pot onto a third of a block of floral foam.
+Shave off the excess and secure with floral tape.

 STEP 4: Add Flowers